Roboy/roboy_plexus/docs/documentation/Usage/1_getting_started.rst

 FireUp the system
 ===============
-Start the ROS core on your host pc.
+Start the ROS core on your host PC.

 ::
     roscore